 How to Escape Illusion 4 Morality and Mortality

-It’s simple, really.
+It’s simple.
 Return to your original state of innocence.
-Focus your efforts on removing the junk programming of religion, and you’ll find beneath it is a beautiful person.
+Focus your efforts on removing the junk programming of religion, and you’ll find a beautiful person beneath it.
 Yes, we are flawed, and yes, we have a limited existence.
 Our mortality is the essence that gives life its meaning.
 To fear it is to fear the inevitable, which is illogical.

 See life as an experiment of sorts?
 Some think we are merely the universe expressing itself for a grand experiment.